pradeepkumarverma1/pradeepkumarverma1/README.md

 - 👋 Hi, I’m @pradeepkumarverma1
-- 👀 I’m interested in Software development
+- 👀 I’m interested in Software development, Game Development, Ethical Hacking, and problem solving.
-- 🌱 I’m currently learning Laravel and Vanilla Javascript
-- 💞️ I’m looking to collaborate on Laravel projects
+- 💞️ I’m looking to collaborate on Laravel and Nextjs projects
 - 📫 How to reach me?
 Just shoot an email at: pradeep@newtan.xyz

 <!---